Kristina01111000/lavendersite/README.md

 - updated to php 8.1
 - still waiting on her response -> its been more than a week
 - current plan is make the changes, then email once a week until she responds
-- she got back to me meeting next week!
+- she got back to me meeting next week! -> wednesday @ 11, send zoom link